Publications below are organized by topic. Please see CV on homepage for a chronological list.

 - Velleman, D. B., D. Beaver, E. Destruel, D. Bumford, E. Onea & E. Coppock.
 (2012).
 It-clefts are IT (inquiry terminating) constructions.
 In Anca Chereches, Neil Ashton and David Lutz (eds.), Proceedings of Semantics And Linguistics Theory (SALT) 22, pp. 441-460.

-- Destruel, E. & C. Féry. (submitted).
+- Destruel, E. & C. Féry.
+(2019).
 Compression in French: Effect of length and information status on the prosody of post-verbal sequences.
+In Proceedings of Going Romance Conference 30, 2016.
+Frankfurt, Germany.

 - Destruel, E. & C. Féry.
 (2015).
 Compression in post-verbal sequences in French.
 In Proceedings of the 18th International Congress of Phonetic Sciences (ICPhS).
 Glasgow, Scotland.